sveawebpay/webpay-common/webpayadminservice-client/README.md

-# webpayadminservice-client
+# webpayadminservice-client - Admin Service API

-Low level client for accessing SveaWebPay Administration Service API.
+This API is for managing orders created using webpayws - Webpay EU Webservice API

 The WSDL-itself is located on https://webpayadminservice.svea.com/AdminService.svc?wsdl